“The whole world will weep with gratitude when the big day comes because Mr Happer has got his comet!“

-So Happer never did get his comet.
+Happer never did get his comet.
 They are, after all, somewhat mercurial objects.

 But he did get an asteroid.
-Because fast forward a decade in real life to 1992 and the small Solar System body originally designated 1992 OF (aka 1969 TJ6) was soon to be renamed in Happer’s honour.
+Because fast forward a decade in real life, to 1992, and the small Solar System body originally designated 1992 OF (aka 1969 TJ6) was soon to be renamed in Happer’s honour.

 Asteroid 7345 Happer is a Mars-crosser a few kilometres in diameter (~3 km) that was originally discovered in 1969 but then lost and follow-up observations not made again until 1992.
 In 1992, it was officially discovered (confirmed to be an asteroid) by Robert McNaught at the Siding Spring Observatory in News South Wales, Australia.